ZicongHe2002/HCL-Spark/README.md

 - **Optimal layers are model-dependent but consistent across tasks**: Our results generalize across different LLM architectures and datasets.

 ## Implementation
+**Access models**: In order to observe speedup, you need to access LLMs that have been trained using the LayerSkip recipe.
+We provide 4 checkpoints on [HuggingFace](https://huggingface.co/collections/facebook/layerskip-666b25c50c8ae90e1965727a) of different Llama models continually pretrained using the LayerSkip recipe:

 We conduct experiments using **open-weight LLMs**, including:
 - **LLaMA 2-7B**
 - **LLaMA 2-13B**